geekboyuk/flock-test-backend/README.md

    Although the original API included versioning, I've removed it for simplicity.
 In the future the header ```accept-version``` should be used.
 I've created the end-point structure to make this obvious.

+   I added Dredd as a dependency, to make sure that the API documentation and calls were kept in sync.
+It would be best to mock the host API and use this into a git pre-commit hook.
+For now it is up to the developer to run it manually.
+Simply ran out of time.

 4. How do we run your code?

    On your local machine simply: